-While the University of California has adopted a permanent test blind policy and Harvard has temporarily extended a test optional policy until 2026, Clemson University, the University of Florida, University of North Carolina, and the University of Georgia will require all class of 2023 applicants to submit test scores.
-So, what does this mean for next year’s seniors when it comes to test prep?
+While the University of California has adopted a permanent test blind policy and Harvard has temporarily extended a test optional policy until 2026, the University of Florida, University of Tennessee, MIT, and Georgetown University will require all class of 2023 applicants to submit test scores.
+So, what does this mean for high school students when it comes to test prep?

 We encourage every student to prep for and take the SAT or ACT spring of junior year at the latest.
 PSAT and/or practice test scores can indicate how well you might score on the actual test and guide how to best prep for the test.
 Even if you don’t think you’ll score well or don’t plan on submitting scores to schools, you should have at least one set of scores in case you need them.

 When applying to college, the goal is to align your GPA, test scores, course selection, and extracurricular activities so they highlight your strengths, not your weaknesses.
 A 4.0 GPA paired with a 900 SAT score highlights your work ethic and motivation in high school, but the low test score undermines your potential college performance.
 On the other hand, a 2.4 GPA and 1350 SAT score demonstrates a high potential for academic success in college, but the low GPA indicates challenges in high school coursework.
 For a moderately competitive school, a strong applicant might have a 3.7 GPA and 1280 test score, emphasizing a strong work ethic and promise for college success.

 Let’s break down a few scenarios and consider how to best prep for the test.